 Potentially, but not necessarily.
 An arc flash hazard exists only when a worker is at risk of being exposed to the extreme heat and blast from the arc flash.
 So you need to have someone present and (this is important) they have to be performing a task which could lead to an arc flash event.

 This is where evaluating the risk comes in.

 A risk is the combination of the likelihood of occurrence of injury and the severity of the injury that result from a hazard.
 If you are familiar with safety risk assessment charts, then it’s easy to understand the fundamental problem with evaluating arc flash hazards--they almost always score in the red zone due the fact that the severity will almost always be high.
-That is why understanding the likelihood becomes crucial to evaluating arc flash hazards.
+That is why understanding the likelihood of occurrence becomes crucial to evaluating arc flash hazards.

 How about an example?